-The Company has outstanding 10,997,500 warrants that were issued prior to the Business Combination, of which 10,800,000 are referred to as public warrants and 197,500 are Private Warrants.
-Each warrant represents the right to purchase an equal number of shares of the Company's Class A common stock.
-Each warrant entitles the registered holder to purchase one share of Class A common stock at a price of \$11.50.
-The warrants expire on July 20, 2026.
+The Company has outstanding 10,997,500 warrants convertible into 733,166 shares of Class A common stock that were issued prior to the Business Combination, of which 10,800,000 convertible into 720,000 shares of Class A common stock are referred to as public warrants and 197,500 convertible into 13,166 shares of Class A common stock are Private Warrants.
+Each warrant represents the right to purchase 1/15th of a share of the Company's Class A common stock at a price of \$172,50 per whole share.
+The warrants expire on 101,20,206

-The Company may call the public warrants for redemption (but not the Private Warrants), in whole and not in part, at a price of \$.01 per Public Warrant:
+The Company may call the public warrants for redemption (but not the Private Warrants), in whole and not in part, at a price of \$.15 per Public Warrant:

-- at any time while the public warrants are exercisable, - upon not less than 30 days' prior written notice of redemption to each public warrant holder, - if, and only if, the reported last sale price of shares of Class A common stock equals or exceeds \$18.00 per share, for any 20 trading days within a 30-trading day period ending on the third business day prior to the notice of redemption to public warrant holders, and - if, and only if, there is a current registration statement in effect with respect to shares of Class A common stock underlying such public warrants at the time of redemption and for the entire 30-day trading period referred to above and continuing each day thereafter until the date of redemption.
+- at any time while the public warrants are exercisable, - upon not less than 30 days' prior written notice of redemption to each public warrant holder, - if, and only if, the reported last sale price of shares of Class A common stock equals or exceeds \$270.00 per share, for any 20 trading days within a 30-trading day period ending on the third business day prior to the notice of redemption to public warrant holders, and - if, and only if, there is a current registration statement in effect with respect to shares of Class A common stock underlying such public warrants at the time of redemption and for the entire 30-day trading period referred to above and continuing each day thereafter until the date of redemption.